HISPlayer/UnityWindows-SDK/setup-guide.md

 ### <ins>Multi Stream Properties</ins>

 Use **Multi Stream Properties** to set all configurations needed for multi stream.
 It starts with 0 elements.
 Each element added has its own configuration.

-### <ins>Multi Stream Properties</ins>
-Use Multi Stream Properties to set all the configuration needed for multi stream.

 Each element added has its own configuration for multiple players and corresponds to 1 Render Surface.
 If you just need a single stream, then you just need to add 1 element with 1 URL.

 * <span style="color:blue">**Render Mode**</span>: Select the render surface.
 It can be RenderTexture, Material, RawImage or NONE.